AmitKapilaCodeIns/tennis-club/README.md

     ### Media

--   All the images in eache page of the site: Home, Services and Member was taken from: [Pexels](https://www.pexels.com/).
+-   All the images in each page of the site: Home, Services and Member was taken from: [Pexels](https://www.pexels.com/).
--   The video in the home page as taken as well from [Pexels](https://www.pexels.com/).
+-   The video in the home page was also taken from [Pexels](https://www.pexels.com/).
--   For a better performance of the website, the images was resizes and changed the format to WEBP using the [Birme](https://www.birme.net/) website.
+-   For a better performance of the website, the images were resized and the format changed to WEBP using the [Birme](https://www.birme.net/) website.

 [def]: .documentation/checkmylinks.png